An International Gaming Company with Knockout Power

 Leveraging sponsorships, zero debt, and excellent leadership to dominate markets worldwide

 Gaming Technologies, Inc. (OTC: GMGT), also known as Gametech, uses their proprietary gaming platform to enable land-based casinos, consumer brands, and media companies to launch a branded online gambling presence.
 Online gambling is a rapidly growing industry, projected to reach $123.7 billion by 2027.
-Gaming Technologies, a US-based gaming software provider with offices in NY, London and Mexico City, is well positioned to grab market share internationally with excellent product offerings and the ability to secure high-end sponsorships.
+With offices in NY, London and Mexico City, Gametech is well positioned to grab market share internationally with excellent product offerings and the ability to secure high-end sponsorships.
 In addition to favorable market forces, Gaming Technologies boasts zero debt, has good cash flow, and based on their growth, is a value pick in their industry.

 Betting on Gaming Technologies